kubernetes/minikube/docs/vmdriver-none.md

 ## Can the none driver be used outside of a VM?

-Yes, but please avoid it if possible.
+Yes, *but please avoid doing so if at all possible.*

 minikube was designed to run Kubernetes within a dedicated VM, and assumes that it has complete control over the machine it is executing on.
 With the `none` driver, minikube and Kubernetes run in an environment with very limited isolation, which could result in: